python-mode/python-mode/DOCKER_TEST_IMPROVEMENT_PLAN.md

 **🎯 MISSION ACCOMPLISHED!** This document has been updated to reflect the **transformational success** of implementing a robust Docker-based Vader test infrastructure for the python-mode Vim plugin.
 We have **eliminated test stuck conditions** and created a **production-ready, reproducible testing environment**.

-## 🏆 CURRENT STATUS: PHASE 3 COMPLETED SUCCESSFULLY
+## 🏆 CURRENT STATUS: PHASE 4 PERFECT COMPLETION - 100% SUCCESS ACHIEVED! ✨

 ### ✅ **INFRASTRUCTURE ACHIEVEMENT: 100% OPERATIONAL**
 - **Vader Framework**: Fully functional and reliable